rohandhamapurkar/stock-simulator/README.md

 The program will start generating random buy and sell orders, matching compatible orders, and updating the Last Traded Price.
 The current LTP will be displayed in the console as trades are executed.

+The web UI will automatically start and be accessible at http://localhost:8080 in your web browser.

 To exit the simulator, press `Ctrl+C`.

 ### Understanding the Output

-When the simulator is running, you'll see output like:
+When the simulator is running, you'll see structured log output like:

 ```
-Processing trades
-LTP: 95
-Processing trades
+[2025-04-27 15:12:16.163] [INFO] [ProcessTrades] Processing trades
-LTP: 103
+[2025-04-27 15:12:16.163] [INFO] [ProcessTrades] Matched buy order BUY-1745746937164869500 (price: 98) with sell order SELL-1745746937164869500 (price: 86)
+[2025-04-27 15:12:16.163] [INFO] [ProcessTrades] LTP: 86
 ```

-Each "LTP" line indicates a successful match between a buy and sell order, with the resulting price.
+Each log entry includes:
+- Timestamp
+- Log level (INFO, WARN, ERROR, etc.)
+- Component name
+- Message content

+### Using the Web UI

+The web-based UI provides a real-time visualization of the stock market:

+1. **Price Chart**: Shows the historical price movement of the stock
+2. **Current Price**: Displays the current Last Traded Price with change indicators
+3. **Statistics**: Shows high, low, and average prices
+4. **Order Book**: Displays current buy and sell orders in the market

+The UI automatically updates in real-time as trades are executed and new orders are placed.
+The order book shows:
+- Buy orders (green) sorted by price (highest first)
+- Sell orders (red) sorted by price (lowest first)

+This provides a complete view of market depth and price discovery in action.

 ## Implementation Details

 ### Exchange

 The exchange maintains two order books (implemented as Binary Search Trees) - one for buy orders and one for sell orders.
 It processes incoming orders and attempts to match them based on price compatibility.
+The exchange now includes a callback system to notify other components (like the UI) when prices change.

 ### Transactions

 Each transaction (order) includes:
-- A unique identifier
+- A unique identifier (generated using timestamp and type)
 - Type (BUY or SELL)
-- Price amount
+- Price amount (with protection to ensure prices never go below 1)

 ### Binary Search Tree